garikAsplund/garik.codes/src/routes/blog/Trust in Rust.md

 **For those situations, stick to JavaScript or Python**.

 Outside of that, though, it *does* make sense to use Rust for many things.
 Need a secure server that handles millions of requests a day, has zero downtime, and saves on energy use?
 Rust can help with that.
-Need to have a car that isn't hackable?
+[Need to have a car that isn't hackable](https://www.linkedin.com/posts/fr%C3%A9d%C3%A9ric-ameye_softwaredefinedvehicle-activity-7095690645981331456-V0A5?utm_source=share&utm_medium=member_desktop)?
 Rust can help with that.
 Need to rewrite your OS and limit vulnerabilities?
+Rust can help with that.
+Need a [cool new CLI](https://gist.github.com/sts10/daadbc2f403bdffad1b6d33aff016c0a)?
 Rust can help with that.

 Need to break your code by trying to add one last thing?
 You *know* Rust can help with that, too.